SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 object can take, similar to a character’s Physique attribute.

-* unskilled modiﬁer, untrained modiﬁer: A modiﬁer added to an action’s diﬃculty that represents the increased diﬃculty of doing something without the right training or experience.
+* unskilled modiﬁer, untrained modiﬁer: A modiﬁer added to an action’s difficulty that represents the increased difficulty of doing something without the right training or experience.
 The terms are used interchangeably.